AnyLog-co/docker-compose/README.md

   * Network binding
   * etc.

-**Note**: The 2 deployments share the same same script and policies when deploying.
+**Note**: The 2 deployments share the same  scripts and policies when deploying.
 As such, users can easily switch between _training_ and _docker-compose_ deployments.
+The difference between the two is the amount of configurations a user can play with; with _training_ being the less comprehensive of the two.

 ### Requirements
 * [Docker and docker-compose](https://docs.docker.com/engine/install/)